-Modification to user features at the target host, which we model with a set of distributions θ_u , can be accomplished by manually changing default OS parameters (e.g., editing the registry), using specialized performance-tuning software, requesting larger/smaller receiver kernel buffers while waiting on sockets (i.e., using setsockopt), and deploying network/host scrubbers [12], [40], [43], [49], [54] whose purpose is to obfuscate the OS of protected machines.
+Modification to user features at the target host, which we model with a set of distributions θ_u , can be accomplished by manually changing default OS parameters (e.g., editing the registry), using specialized performance-tuning software, requesting larger/smaller receiver kernel buffers while waiting on sockets (i.e., using setsockopt), and deploying network/host scrubbers [12], [40], [42], [51], [56] whose purpose is to obfuscate the OS of protected machines.
 Besides intentional feature modification, distortion θ_u may also accommodate unknown network stacks that build upon a documented OS, but change some of its features (e.g., new versions of embedded Linux customized to a particular device).

-Prior work either omits formally modeling user volatility [6], [7], [39], [55], [57], or assumes that u{iv} stays the same with some probability π_v and changes to another integer with probability $1 - \pi_v$ [45], [46].
+Prior work either omits formally modeling user volatility [6], [7], [39], [58], [60] or assumes that u{iv} stays the same with some probability π_v and changes to another integer with probability $1 - \pi_v$ [45], [46].
 While the latter approach works well in certain cases, it has limitations.
 Besides the fact that π_v is generally unknown, binary decision-making fails to create a distribution over the available choices.
 For example, $\pi_v = 0.9$ assumes that each of the 65,534 non-default window sizes occurs with probability 0.1.
-Instead, a more balanced approach would be to assume a uniform distribution over the distortion possibilities and assign them probability $(1 - \pi_v)/(a_v - 1)$.
-Second, it is likely that certain devices are modified less
+Instead, a more balanced approach is to normalize $1 - \pi_v$ by the number of available distortion options $a_v - 1$.
+Second, it is likely that certain devices are modified less frequently than others (e.g., due to firmware restrictions) and individual distortions are OS-specific, which implies that π_v should depend on i.
+Finally, the existing methods have no way of tracking the location and probability mass of distortion, which does not have to be uniform in practice (e.g., window size 257 bytes is less likely than 64K).